 The Desire for a Grading System

-Organizations like the Foreign Service Institute have worked to determine roughly how long it will take to learn a language based on certain criteria.
-If you take a highly intense Spanish course, you should be fluent to their specifications in about six months.
+Organizations like the Foreign Service Institute have worked to determine rough estimates.
+According to them, if you take a highly intense Spanish course, you should be fluent in about six months.
 Using the same course and standards, it will be about two years before you are on the same level when speaking Korean.

 Still, these declarations are arbitrary and really do not fit into the time schedule people have for learning a language.

 It is better to decide how long it will take you specifically to learn a language based on the following four tips.

 There are many different degrees of learning.
 With learning languages, you need to have a set goal in mind.
 Otherwise, you’ll never know when you’re done.
 Simply saying that you want to be fluent isn’t going to help either.
 Fluent means different things to different people.

 There are several tools you can use to help you define your desired level, such as the Common European Framework of Reference for Languages.
 This guide helps you determine your language proficiency.

 Any level you’re aiming for, it’s important to learn all communication methods.
 Practice speaking, reading, writing, and listening equally to become fluent.

 It is also important to use your personal goals to define your level of knowledge.
 If your goal is to comfortably read in your target language, define what kind of books you’d like to read.
 You can also think about hobbies and other elements that you want to include.